newjersey/navigator.business.nj.gov/web/roadmaps/tasks/check-site-requirements.md

 4. **Certificate of Occupancy/Approval:** If you need a construction permit for your renovation, you may need to meet with the Buildings/Construction Department to obtain a `Certificate of Occupancy or Approval|certificate-occupancy` that indicates that your space is safe for occupancy.

 After you complete this task, you will know:
-- what permits your local government requires
+- What permits your local government requires,
-- what you need to do to meet those requirements
+- What you need to do to meet those requirements, and
-- how long it will take to get any permits or certificates
+- How long it will take to get any permits or certificates.